fallen-icarus/cardano-loans/README.md

 1. The `CloseOffer` redeemer must be used for the loan validator and the `BurnBeacons` redeemer must be used for the minting policy.
 2. The datum attached to the UTxO must be an `OfferDatum`.
 If it isn't, then this UTxO cannot possibly be an Offer.
 3. If the Offer beacon is present in the UTxO, this is a valid offer and the LenderID is guaranteed to be present.
 Custody belongs to the lender.
 Additional checks are required in this situation:
     - The credential of the lender must sign the transaction.
-The credential hash can be gotten from the offer datum since the presence of the Offer Token means that the datum is properly configured.
-It is either a pubkey or a staking script.
+The credential hash  from the offer datum since the presence of the Offer Token means that the datum is properly configured.
+It is either a staking key or script.
-    - All offer beacons in the transaction inputs must be burned.
+    - All Offer beacons in the transaction inputs must be burned.
-    - All of the lender's IDs in the transaction inputs must be burned.
+    - All of the lender IDs in the transaction inputs must be burned.
 4. If the offer beacon is not present, the address owner gets custody by default.
-This scenario can only happen if the offer is not a valid offer.
+This scenario can only happen if the Offer is not a valid offer.
     - The staking credential of the address must signal approval.

 Spending custody for the lender is enforced by requiring the lender's approval when appropriate.